 - Member for

-Roman Urevich Tokarev, 27, the man involved in a police chase Dec.
-2 in Hastings, has now been charged.
-In charges filed Wednesday morning by the Dakota County Attorney, Tokarev has been charged with four felonies - two counts of assault in the second degree by means of a motor vehicle, one count of fleeing a peace officer by means of a motor vehicle, and one count of theft of a motor vehicle (temporary control).
+Dakota County Attorney James Backstrom hopes to have the Roman Tokarev case resolved by the end of the year.
+The 27-year-old man involved in a Dec.
+2 incident in Hastings was charged by Backstrom's office last week with four felonies - two counts of assault in the second degree by means of a motor vehicle, one count of fleeing a peace officer by means of a motor vehicle, and one count of theft of a motor vehicle (temporary control).